EricZinda/Perplexity/docs/pxHowTo/pxHowTo20ImplementAPredication.md

                └─ _large_a_1(e2,x3)
 ~~~

-The solver maps each predication in the tree to a to Python function and calls it.
+The solver maps each predication in the tree to a Python function and calls it.
 A `State` object is used to track the current value of all MRS variables (such as `x3`) as the solver goes through this process. `State` always has the current value of all MRS variables *and* the state of the software that the natural language interface is being built for.
 Each program that uses Perplexity derives an object from `State` to allow predications to interact with the program.

 The rest of this section describes how to write these predication functions and how to interact with the `state` object.